icanzilb/Languages/0-For-Instructor/4-ChallengeInstructions.markdown

 ![](./4-ChallengeImages/ch1.png)

-Now wrap up by setting `deselectCurrentView` at the bottom of toggleUnderstanding(...) – you need to call `toggleUnderstandingImageViewSize(…)` and reset the alpha property of `understandingImage`.
+Now wrap up by setting `deselectCurrentView` at the bottom of `toggleUnderstanding(…)` – you need to call `toggleUnderstandingImageViewSize(…)` and reset the alpha property of `understandingImage`.
 This should be walk in the park for you after everything you achieved in this tutorial – I’ll see in you in the next challenge.

 ## Challenge B: Add a button and animate its constraints